ispc/ispc/docs/ispc.rst

 Updating ISPC Programs For Changes In ISPC 1.12.0
 -------------------------------------------------

+This release contains the following changes that may affect compatibility with older versions:

+* 'noinline' keyword was added.

+* Standard library functions 'rsqrt_fast()' and 'rcp_fast()' were added.

+* AVX1.1 (IvyBridge) targets and generic KNC and KNL targets were removed.
+  Note that KNL is still supported through avx512knl-i32x16.

-The release has several new language features, which do not affect compatibility.
+The release also introduces static initialization for varying variables, which should now affect compatibility.
-Namely, 'noinline' function qualifier, 'rsqrt_fast()' and 'rcp_fast()' functions and static initialization for varying.

 This release introduces experimental cross OS compilation support and ARM/AARCH64 support.
 It also contains a new 128-bit AVX2 target (avx2-i32x4) and a CPU definition for Ice Lake client (--cpu=icl).
-Removed AVX1.1 (IvyBridge) targets (use AVX1 targets instead) and the generic targets for KNC and KNL (KNL is still supported through avx512knl-i32x16).

 Getting Started with ISPC
 =========================